Teiger Mentor in the Arts

 Fall 2017 Teiger Mentor in the Arts

-Hoey is a New York City–based photographer working in the terrain of feminism since 1996.
+Hoey is a New York City based photographer working in the terrain of feminism since 1996.
 Hoey's most recent work returns to her earlier proposition that women should be more aggressive as she prompts: "Given the popular phrase 'toxic masculinity,' is it time to consider harnessing fragility and victimhood for power?
 How will we top from below?" — and welcomes responses.

 Hoey has exhibited widely throughout the U.S. and internationally.
-Her photographs have been exhibited at the Museum of Contemporary Art in Detroit; Raising Cattle gallery in Montreal; Petzel Gallery in New York City; Sutton Gallery in Victoria, Australia; University Art Musem in Albany, New York; Art Paris Art Fair in Paris, France; and Analix Forever in Geneva, Switzerland.
+Her photographs have been exhibited at the Museum of Contemporary Art in Detroit; Raising Cattle Gallery in Montreal; Petzel Gallery in New York City; Sutton Gallery in Victoria, Australia; the University Art Musem in Albany, New York; Art Paris Art Fair in Paris, France; and Analix Forever in Geneva, Switzerland.
 Hoey's work is held in public collections at the Hirshhorn Museum and Sculpture Garden, the Los Angeles Museum of Contemporary Art, and the Solomon R. Guggenheim Museum, among others.
 Hoey received a B.F.A. in philosophy from Wesleyan University and an M.F.A. in photography from the Yale School of Art and is represented by Petzel Gallery in New York City.

 Hoey delivered a public lecture on September 11, 2017, at 5:15 p.m. in the Abby and Howard Milstein Auditorium.